mikedunbar/MADMediaBrowser/README.md

 - REST API calls with OkHttp, RetroFit, and Moshi

 ## What Coming
-Too much to list, but I plan to make "at least" daily updates in building out this showcase.
+Too much to list, but I plan to make "at least" daily updates in building out this showcase so stay tuned.